Egyptian State Lawsuits Authority

 The Egyptian State Lawsuits Authority is an Egyptian judicial institution.

-The Egyptian State Lawsuits Authority had been established in 1874 prior to the establishment of the Egyptian national courts in 1883.

-The Authority represents the interests of the state in a variety of areas before national and international courts and arbitral tribunals.
-Under the applicable law, the Egyptian State Lawsuits Authority is granted the power to proceed to plead on behalf of the state even if the state itself does not like to do so and vice versa.
+It was established in 1874 prior to the establishment of the Egyptian national courts in 1883.
+It represents the interests of the state in a variety of areas before national and international courts and arbitral tribunals.
+The Egyptian State Lawsuits Authority is legally mandated to proceed to plead on behalf of the state without needing the state's request or permission.
+Its stated aim is to defend public funds and the interests of the Egyptian people.